fearandesire/fearandesire/README.md

 &nbsp;

-i've been obsessed with the PC & how programs work since before i was a teenager,
+i've been obsessed with the PC & how programs work since a pre-teen.

 most of what i make and work on lives at the intersection of stuff i'm passionate or care about: sports, software, and the endless list of ideas i'm cursed with.